xplenty/xplenty-api-doc-v2/sections/xplenty-terms.md

 ### Schedule

-An Xplenty schedule executes packages periodically starting at a specified date and time.
-The packages will be executed as scheduled, using an existing cluster that fits the scheduled cluster size or if one doesn't exist, a cluster will be provisioned automatically with the number of specified nodes.
+An Xplenty **schedule** executes packages periodically starting at a specified date and time.
+The packages will be executed as scheduled, using an existing cluster that fits the scheduled cluster size or, if one doesn't exist, a cluster provisioned automatically with the number of specified nodes.
 By default, the cluster is taken down as soon as package execution is completed.

 ### Account and User
 An Xplenty **account** represents a related group (usually a company) of Xplenty **users**.